-Hans-Peter Kohler is the Frederick J. Warren Professor of Demography in the Department of Sociology and a Research Associate in the Population Studies Center at Penn.
+Hans-Peter Kohler, PhD is the Frederick J. Warren Professor of Demography in the Department of Sociology and Co-Director of the Population Aging Research Center at the University of Pennsylvania.
 Kohler's primary research focuses on fertility and health in developing and developed countries.
 A key characteristic of this research is the attempt to integrate demographic, economic, sociological and biological approaches in empirical and theoretical models of demographic behavior.
 For example, Kohler has been investigating the bio-social determinants of fertility, the causes of low- and lowest-low fertility in Southern and Eastern Europe, the causal effects of education on health, the interrelations between marriage and sexual relations in developing countries, the role of subjective expectations and risk assessments for understanding demographic outcomes, the importance of social interaction processes for fertility and AIDS-related behaviors, and demographic methods for measuring and forecasting fertility trends.
 Kohler is the recipient of the 2005 Clifford C. Clogg Award for Early Career Achievement by the Population Association of America, has been a recent fellow at the Norwegian Academy of Science, and his research has received extensive funding through the National Institutes of Health and other institutions.
 He is author of a book on fertility and social interaction, has co-edited books on the biodemography of human reproduction and fertility and on causal inferences in population studies.
 Kohler has widely published on topics related to fertility, health, social and sexual networks, HIV/AIDS, biodemography and well-being in leading scientific journals, and his work has had substantial influence on policy and media discussions related to demographic change.
-He extensive experience in the design and implementation of large-scale data collection in sub-Saharan contexts, and directs the Malawi Longitudinal Study of Families and Health (MLSFH) that documents more than two decades of demographic, socioeconomic and health conditions in one of the world’s poorest countries.
+He has extensive experience in the design and implementation of large-scale data collection in sub-Saharan contexts, and directs the Malawi Longitudinal Study of Families and Health (MLSFH) that documents more than two decades of demographic, socioeconomic and health conditions in one of the world’s poorest countries.

 Kohler received his MA in demography (1994) and his PhD in economics (1997) from the University of California at Berkeley.